johndatserakis/koa-vue-notes-api/readme.md

 - User create an account
 - User logs in
 - The server sends and `accessToken` and a `refreshToken` back
-- We take the `accessToken` and decoded it using `jwt-decode`.
+- We take the `accessToken` and decode it using `jwt-decode`.
 This gets us the logged in user's information.
 We stick this in the Vuex variable `user`.
 Then we store the `refreshToken` amd `accessToken`.
 - Each protected endpoint will be expecting you to attach the `accessToken` you have to the call (using Authentication: Bearer).
 After a short amount of time, the server will respond with `401 TOKEN EXPIRED`.
 When you see this - that means you need to send your `refreshToken` and `user.email` to the endpoint that deals with `accessToken` refreshing.
 Once you do that, you'll received a brand new `accessToken` and `refreshToken`.
 - Repeat the process as needed.